timnik82/DayDate2-Win/README.md

 # DayDate2

-DayDate2 is a simple Day & Date app for Android and Windows.
+DayDate2 is a simple Day & Date app for Android.
 It shows the current day and date with a minimal interface — no sign-in required.

 ## Quick Start (Android)